U.S. disrupts major hacking, extortion ring; Russian charged

 “This is the new normal,” Robert Anderson, the top FBI official in charge of combating cyber crime said at a news conference announcing the Russian action.

 The U.S. Department of Homeland Security set up a website to help victims remove the malware, www.us-cert.gov/gameoverzeus.
-The European Cybercrime Centre also participated in the operation, along with Australia, Canada, France, Germany, Italy, Japan, Luxembourg, New Zealand and Ukraine.
+The European Cybercrime Centre also participated in the operation, along with Australia, Canada, France, Germany, Italy, Japan, Luxembourg, New Zealand, Ukraine.

 Intel Corp, Microsoft Corp, security software companies F-Secure, Symantec Corp, and Trend Micro; and Carnegie Mellon University supported the operation.

-(Reporting by Joseph Menn in San Francisco, Jim Finkle in Boston and Aruna Viswanatha in Washington; Additional reporting by Julie Edwards and Alina Selyukh in Washington; Editing by Jonathan Oatis, Ken Wills and Lisa Shumaker)
+(Additional reporting by Julie Edwards and Alina Selyukh; Editing by Jonathan Oatis and Ken Wills)